 JPP Marketing is a Google Adwords® Certified Partner showing a level of competence and ongoing education officially recognized and verified by Google.

-JPP Marketing offers Google Adwords set up, optimisation and ongoing management services as well as search engine optimization (SEO), web analytics, email marketing, social media optimisation as well as emarketing planning and consulting for a variety of clients from many sectors including forex, travel and tourism, professional services, leisure and retail.
+JPP Marketing offers Google Adwords set up, optimisation and ongoing management services as well as search engine optimization (SEO) and web analytics for a variety of clients from many sectors including forex, travel and tourism, professional services, legal, education, leisure and retail.